FilipNest/Stripytext/README.md

   ```

 That's it.
-It's probably buggy as it's just a doodle done in an evening but if you want to improve it just put in a pull request or shout at me.
+It's probably buggy as it's just a doodle done in an evening but if you want to improve it put in a pull request or shout at me.

 If you make something pretty, please let me know as I'd love to see it.